Participation in early childhood education

 Figure 9 shows that kindergartens and playcentres tend to have longer hours of attendance for older children while home-based services have longer hours for younger children.
 In some cases, there has been some notable cross-over in the ages of children that will use certain types of ECE services.
 For instance, hours spent at kindergarten services increased over the period.
 This may be because of changes to funding criteria in the mid-2000s which led many kindergartens to incorporate all-day rather than sessional formats.

-Average hours spent in education and care services for 4 year-olds is now level with time spent for 1 year-olds which suggests a possible change in preference for service types for the older age groups.
+Average hours spent in education and care services for 4 year-olds is now at a similar level with time spent for 1 year-olds which suggests a possible change in preference for service types for the older age groups.